 Single-origin coffee comes from one farm from a specific geographical region that cultivates beans.
 These beans are difficult to source so they will cost more.
 Some people prefer to buy single-origin coffee as these beans are grown in a particular way that caters to the flavor of the coffee.

 The single-origin beans are more likely to be organic because they’re cultivated in small quantities so the plant growth can be controlled without using pesticides.

 Pre-ground coffee doesn’t retain its freshness as well as whole beans.
 If you do buy pre-ground beans check the bag to see when the product was packaged to ensure you have a fresh batch.

 The best advice we can give you is to purchase whole beans and a quality grinder so you can make your own coffee grounds according to your preference.
 This way you’ll get the most flavor out of the beans.
 Grind your beans in small batches so you always have grounds when you want an espresso.

-As mentioned before the way the beans are roasted will determine what flavor, body and complexity your espresso has.
+As mentioned before the way the beans are roasted will determine what flavor, body, and complexity your espresso have.
 Take a look at the three different types of coffee bean roasts you can purchase.

 Lightly roasted beans are exposed to low temperatures when cooking and they have high levels of caffeine.
 These beans are light in color and have subtle notes with no oil content.
 Lightly roasted beans tend to be more acidic and they have a woody aftertaste.